-At IndoSlang, we offers a quick and easy way to learn Bahasa Indonesia.
-We uses our own proprietary textbook designed specifically for Singaporeans to quickly learn Indonesian to go to Indonesia for work.
+At IndoSlang, we offer a quick and easy way to learn Bahasa Indonesia.
+We use our own proprietary textbook designed specifically for Singaporeans to quickly learn Indonesian to go to Indonesia for work.

 Candy Soepratsono, from Surabaya, Indonesia, is a linguist and speaks four languages; English, Mandarin, Bahasa Indonesia and Korea.
 She came to Singapore to find work and have settled here ever since.
 She connect easily with everyone and when she is not teaching, she will be hard at work refining the syllabus.
 She loves languages and had co-developed 2 other language brands “Yi Mandarin” and “English Express“.
 Over the years, her work has benefited many expats to learn a new language.

 Maria possessed a “can do” attitude, and takes on all tasks with a positive energy and a smile.
 She takes initiative to go beyond the expected parameters of her job.
 Her calm, organized style has always been appreciated, and at times, infectious.
 She is a good all-round team player and always kept her colleagues and supervisors updated with her work.

 One of her key strength is her spoken English, having spent her secondary school days in Singapore, she speaks without accent, one of the primary reason our students like her.

 Myke graduated from University of Queensland majored in Accounting, has been working in the financial sector ever since she graduated .
 With her background she is able to explain financial terms clearly and she has taught numerous finance professionals wishing to enter the Indonesian market.

 Her attention to detail have helped her teaching style to be suitable for each individual needs.